-- Identifies the allegations potentially constituting a violation of this policy; - Describes the procedural steps taken from the receipt of the Formal Complaint through the date of the draft report, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held, if any; and - Fairly summarizes the relevant evidence.
+- Identifies the allegations potentially constituting a violation of this policy; - Describes the procedural steps taken from the receipt of the Formal Complaint through the date of the draft report, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held, if any; and

+• Fairly summarizes the relevant evidence.

-The content of such report may be modified subject to the limitations of FERPA and other applicable privacy laws or legal privileges.
+The content of such report may be modified subject to the limitations of FERPA and other applicable privacy laws or legal privileges, and non-party names and sensitive information may be redacted from the investigate reports.
 The Title IX Coordinator will review all draft investigative reports prior to their submission to the parties and may request that the investigator(s) revise the report, or gather additional evidence.